 Like with most test strips, AquaChek comes with a color comparator chart for your tested stick.
 I am not a fan of estimating most parameters, especially free chlorine, so it is tough to get a reliable result.

 One issue in particular is with total hardness.
-The 7-in-1 Strips, like with all test strips, will test total hardness instead of calcium hardness.
+All strips will test total hardness instead of calcium hardness.
 Total hardness is a combination of calcium and magnesium in water.

 It is very important to get a true calcium hardness test to know how hard or soft the water is, particularly with plaster pools.
 Strips cannot do this which is a major downside in my opinion.